 Can you guarantee that BCE will offer lower rates?

-In early 2021, the BCE Board will set rates with the goal of offering a customer discount of 2% or above.
 While BCE cannot guarantee that rates will always be lower, it is the intention of the Board to be rate sensitive and to keep its customers happy by offering competitive rates.
 One of the main benefits of BCE will be the ability to make decisions that work best for local customers.

 Will I know what BCE’s rates are in time to opt out and stay with PG&E?